CheesyHero/littleAdventureMap/README.md

 The server also provides an admin console for inspecting and controlling the simulation.

-0 / help	Show available commands
+0: help	Show available commands

-1 / add-user	Create a test user
+1: add-user	Create a test user

-2 / print-users	View all users
+2: print-users	View all users

-e / edit-user	Edit user progression
+e: edit-user	Edit user progression

-3 / add-agent	Create an agent
+3: add-agent	Create an agent

-4 / print-agents	View all agents
+4: print-agents	View all agents

-a / edit-agent	Edit agent stats
+a: edit-agent	Edit agent stats

-5 / set-destination	Deploy an agent to a destination
+5: set-destination	Deploy an agent to a destination

-6 / print-destinations	View an agent's route and status
+6: print-destinations	View an agent's route and status

-7 / watch-agents	Watch agent movement live
+7: watch-agents	Watch agent movement live

-p / pause	Pause or resume the simulation
+p: pause	Pause or resume the simulation

-8 / withdraw-agent	Withdraw an agent from its journey
+8: withdraw-agent	Withdraw an agent from its journey

-9 / exit	Shut down the server
+9: exit	Shut down the server

 The server's watch-agents command provides a live debugging view of the simulation, while the client's map provides the player-facing view of their own heroes.